Dynasty Trusts are a Magnet for Trust Disputes and Litigation

 What Can Be Done?

-If you are experiencing problems with a California living trust, Buffington Law Firm’s trust dispute attorneys have decades of experience dealing with such problems.
-We invite you to call us for a free legal consultation.
+If you are experiencing problems with a California living trust, our trust dispute attorneys have decades of experience dealing with such problems.
+We invite you to call Buffington Law Firm, PC, for a free legal consultation.
 All consultations are with experienced trust litigation attorneys, are completely confidential and protected by attorney-client privilege, and there is never any obligation.